Governance

 Current focus

-Our manifesto sets out the key policies and actions that the next Scottish Government must undertake to address the nature and climate emergencies.
-For member organisation manifestos, see here
+We are currently working on our manifesto for the next Scottish election.
+It will set out the key policies and actions that the next Scottish Government must undertake to address the nature and climate emergencies, and will be available online from mid-September.
+Member organisation manifestos will appear via a link here too.

 Convener